gohugoio/hugo/content/en/content-management/front-matter.md

 aliases
 : an array of one or more aliases (e.g., old published paths of renamed content) that will be created in the output directory structure .
 See [Aliases][aliases] for details.

+audio
+: an array of paths to audio files related to the page; used by the `opengraph` [internal template](/templates/internal) to populate `og:audio`.

 date
 : the datetime at which the content was created; note this value is auto-populated according to Hugo's built-in [archetype][].